Ada-Developers-Academy/core-unit-1/representing-data/activity-representing-data.md

 Consider this situation:

 Imagine there is a small online conference named "Cool Dev Conf."
-The organizers collect and analyze attendee info during each conference, so they can understand which years and programming were the most popular.
+The organizers collect and analyze attendee info during each conference, so they can understand which years and conference events were the most popular.
 Cool Dev Conf is held yearly.
 The conference has many different event types: long talks, short talks, panels, workshops, and affinity groups.
 After 3 years of running Cool Dev Conf, Cool Dev Conf started to provide different tiers of scholarship tickets in order to encourage new attendees.

 Make a table that is meaningful to this situation.
 Add in some example data.
 Be intentional about the rows and columns in the table.